An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 Step 2: Define Content

-In order to send an email message to subscribers from an Automation Campaign, you must define your content.
+In order to send an email message to contacts from an Automation Campaign, you must define your content.
 To do this, go to CONTENT > VIEW TEMPLATES.
 Click Add Template.
 For more information about adding content, see Create Template and add content.

 Deploying an email is not required of an Automation Campaign, but a template will be used in this example.